sbslee/fuc/README.rst

        fuc_demux    [FUC] parse Reports directory from bcl2fastq or bcl2fastq2
        fuc_exist    [FUC] check whether files/dirs exist
-       fuc_find     [FUC] find files with certain extension recursively maf_oncoplt  [MAF] create an oncoplot from a MAF file maf_sumplt   [MAF] create a summary plot for a MAF file maf_vcf2maf  [MAF] convert an annotated VCF file to a MAF file
+       fuc_find     [FUC] find files with certain extension recursively maf_maf2vcf  [MAF] convert a MAF file to a VCF file maf_oncoplt  [MAF] create an oncoplot from a MAF file maf_sumplt   [MAF] create a summary plot for a MAF file maf_vcf2maf  [MAF] convert an annotated VCF file to a MAF file